Nucleic acid double helix: Elastic stretching regime

 Longer stretches of DNA are entropically elastic under tension.
 When DNA is in solution, it undergoes continuous structural variations due to the energy available in the thermal bath of the solvent.
 This is due to the thermal vibration of the molecule combined with continual collisions with water molecules.
 For entropic reasons, more compact relaxed states are thermally accessible than stretched out states, and so DNA molecules are almost universally found in a tangled relaxed layouts.
 For this reason, one molecule of DNA will stretch under a force, straightening it out.
 Using optical tweezers, the entropic stretching behavior of DNA has been studied and analyzed from a polymer physics perspective, and it has been found that DNA behaves largely like the Kratky-Porod worm-like chain model under physiologically accessible energy scales.

 Phase transitions under stretching

-Under sufficient tension and positive torque, DNA is thought to undergo a phase transition with the bases splaying outwards and the phosphates moving to the middle.
+Under sufficient tension and positive torque, DNA is thought to undergo a phase transition with the bases splaying outward and the phosphates moving to the middle.
 This proposed structure for overstretched DNA has been called P-form DNA, in honor of Linus Pauling who originally presented it as a possible structure of DNA.